Apfelholz/A2_Simultane-Labyrinthe/README.md

 4. **Number of Pits**:
     - A single line specifying the number `g` of pits in the labyrinth.
 5. **Pit Coordinates**:
-    - `g` lines, each containing the coordinates of a pit in the format `xy`/`xy xy`/`xy xy 1/2`.
+    - `g` lines, each containing the coordinates of a pit in one of the following formats:
+        - `x y`: Specifies the coordinates of a pit.
+        - `x y x' y'`: Specifies a pit that leads to a different field `(x', y')`.
+        - `x y x' y' p`: Specifies a pit with a cost `p` (only applicable if the duties expansion is active).

         - If there are no pits, this section is skipped.
-    - If the pit leads to a field other than `(0,0)`, the second set of coordinates defines the outcome position.
+        - If the pit leads to a field other than `(0, 0)`, the second set of coordinates defines the destination position.
+        - If the cost of the pit isn't zero, `p` defines it.

 The second labyrinth follows the same structure, starting with the vertical wall definitions.